renovatebot/renovate/docs/usage/semantic-commits.md

 ---
-title: Semantic Commit Messages
+title: Semantic Commit messages
 description: Configuring Renovate to use Semantic Commits
 ---

-# Semantic Commit Messages
+# Semantic Commit messages

 Renovate attempts to autodetect if your repository uses "semantic" commit message prefixes, and adds them if so.
 To do so, it looks at the 10 most recent commit messages in the base branch and uses [conventional-commits-detector](https://github.com/conventional-changelog/conventional-commits-detector) to determine convention commit type.